 Advance payment

-4.1 An advance payment may be granted from INTERREG funds, representing 15% of the value of the contract mentioned at Article 3.2, subject to availability of INTERREG funds.
+4.1 An advance payment may be granted from INTERREG funds, representing [15% for regular projects/ 30% for small scale projects] of the value of the contract mentioned at Article 3.2, subject to availability of INTERREG funds.
 In order to receive the advance payment, the Lead Partner must send an advance payment request to the MA, stipulating the amount and the bank account.

 The MA shall verify the advance payment request in maximum 15 days from the registration date at the MA level.
 The MA may suspend this deadline in case clarifications, modifications or other additional information are needed.
 The information/clarifications/additional documents must be provided by the Lead Partner in maximum 5 working days from the request.